 5) Visit Hobbiton

 It wouldn’t be a complete visit of New Zealand’s North Island without visiting Hobbiton (especially for Lord of the Rings fans).
 In the Waikato region, near Matamata, you can experience the “real” Middle-earth with Hobbit Holes, Mill and the famous Green Dragon Inn.
 A guided walk around Hobbiton is about a mile long and starts from Shire’s Rest.
-Book your tickets online.
+You can book your tickets online or there are also plenty of Hobbiton tours from Auckland.

 6) Hike the Tongariro Alpine Crossing